fsharp/fslang-design/FSharp-5.0/FS-1003-nameof-operator.md

     let [<Literal>] OtherTag = nameof OtherTag
 ```

-However, this is not possible in the current implementation due to deficiences in processing literal values recursively.
+However, this is not possible in the current implementation due to deficiencies in processing literal values recursively.
 The work for this is tracked in the following language suggestion: https://github.com/fsharp/fslang-suggestions/issues/889

 ## Alternatives